smartfog/fogflow/doc/en/source/system_monitoring.rst

 - After successful login to grafana, click on "Add data source" on Home Dashboard to setup the source of data.
-- Select Elasticsearch from Add Data Sourch page.
+- Select Elasticsearch from Add Data Source page.
 Now the new page is Data Sources/Elasticsearch same as below figure.

 .. figure:: figures/Elastic_config.png